makandra/check-config-rule-s3-lifecycle/README.md

 You need [serverless](https://www.serverless.com/) installed locally (or on your deployment/CI/CD server).

+You need to setup [AWS Config](https://aws.amazon.com/config/) (and therefore [Cloudtrail](https://aws.amazon.com/cloudtrail/) to get it to work.
+For the SNS notifcations you have to enable [SSM](https://aws.amazon.com/systems-manager/).

 # Deployment

 Before you deploy you need to have a `parameters.yml`.
 You can copy the `parameters.yml.example` as a starting point.
 You should create a new git branch when adding a `parameters.yml` because it stores deployment dependent configuration (Account specific `ARN`s).
 Please check for existing branches before you start.
 All parameters need to have a value (even though some might not be used).
 If you omit a parameter the validation of the generated Cloudformation template will fail.
 Otherwise the deploy will fail.